vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

    sudo ./MDESupportTool -d --mdatp-log debug
    ```

-4. Follow the on-screen instructions and then follow up with at the end of the log collection, the logs will be located in the /tmp directory
+4. Follow the on-screen instructions and then follow up with at the end of the log collection, the logs will be located in the `/tmp` directory.

-5. The log set will be owned by root user so you may need root privileges to remove the log set
+5. The log set will be owned by root user so you may need root privileges to remove the log set.

-6. Upload the file for the support engineer
+6. Upload the file for the support engineer.

 #### Details: